 What is the Comprehensive Plan?

-The Town of Dundee Adopted 2030 Comprehensive Plan is the overarching policy document that guides the Town’s approach to growth management.
+The Town of Dundee’s Comprehensive Plan is Codified through Ordinance No. 22-09, adopted June 28, 2022., is the overarching policy document that guides the Town’s approach to growth management.
 It articulates the vision of the community as to what its citizens want it to become in the future.
 It identifies the goals the community aspires to reach as it grows and is a document that will guide policy decisions about growth and change.
 The Comprehensive Plan includes principles, guidelines, and standards for the orderly and balanced economic, social, physical, environmental, and fiscal development of the Town through 2030.
 It encompasses all the functions that make a community work such as transportation, housing, land use, infrastructure, and recreation.
 All development orders or land development regulations are required to be consistent with the Comprehensive Plan.